-Calls to scrap or, at the very least, closely scrutinise the AUKUS military pact are growing in the lead up to the federal election.
+In the lead-up to the federal election, calls to scrap or, at the very least, closely scrutinise the AUKUS military pact are growing.

-Britain has announced a parliamentary inquiry into AUKUS and the deal.
+Britain has announced a parliamentary inquiry into AUKUS and the United States is also the $368 billion dollar nuclear-powered submarine deal.

 Meanwhile, the major parties are using this election campaign to recommit their support to AUKUS.
-This is despite the nuclear-powered submarines being unlikely to materialise or, at least, not in the original timeframe.
+This is despite delivery of the nuclear-powered submarines being unlikely, or at least delayed.

-The April 9 backed calls for an inquiry into the nuclear submarine deal, saying 鈥渢he world has changed since the AUKUS deal was inked鈥.
-It pointed to Trump鈥檚 鈥渃onflation of tariffs with defence鈥 which, it said, was 鈥渃onfusing鈥.
+The April 9 backed calls for an inquiry, saying 鈥渢he world has changed since the AUKUS deal was inked鈥.
+It said Trump鈥檚 鈥渃onflation of tariffs with defence鈥 was 鈥渃onfusing鈥.

 鈥淲hen such a once-reliable ally as the US no longer seems so reliable, it is surely worth following the common sense of the House of Commons and taking a look at AUKUS.
 Given the huge amount of money involved and the implications of Trump鈥檚 rancid patrimonialism, there is nothing wrong with a renewed oversight.鈥

-, who as Coalition defence minister championed Australia becoming one of the world鈥檚 top 10 weapons manufacturers and is now a weapons lobbyist, told the SMH on April 14 that Trump had 鈥渋ntroduced a new level of uncertainty鈥 about AUKUS. 鈥淎nybody who says that鈥檚 not true is blind to the facts,鈥 he said.
+Christopher Pyne, who as Coalition defence minister championed Australia becoming one of the world鈥檚 top 10 weapons manufacturers and is now a weapons lobbyist, on April 14 that Trump had 鈥渋ntroduced a new level of uncertainty鈥 about AUKUS. 鈥淎nybody who says that鈥檚 not true is blind to the facts,鈥 he said.
 But, contradictorily, he warned that 鈥渘aysayers鈥 are among AUKUS鈥 biggest threats.

-As the cost-of-living and housing crises deepen, anger is deepening that major parties are committing to spend $33 million, everyday for 30 years, on nuclear-powered submarines.
+As the cost-of-living and housing crises deepen, anger is growing at the major parties committing to spend $33 million every day for 30 years on nuclear-powered submarines.

 Dr Colin Hughes, spokesperson for the Independent and Peaceful Australia Network (IPAN), said on April 11 that people have been 鈥渒ept in the dark鈥 about the Coalition and now Labor government negotiations with Britain and the US.